 - Marcus Vitruvius Pollio, Liber II, De Architectura, Chapter VI "Pozzolana" Sec.
-1

-The Greeks used volcanic tuff from the island of Thera as their pozzolan and the Romans used crushed volcanic ash (activated aluminium silicates) with lime.
-This mixture could set under water, increasing its resistance to corrosion like rust.
-[17] The material was called pozzolana from the town of Pozzuoli, west of Naples where volcanic ash was extracted.[18]
-In the absence of pozzolanic ash, the Romans used powdered brick or pottery as a substitute and they may have used crushed tiles for this purpose before discovering natural sources near Rome.[11]
-The huge dome of the Pantheon in Rome and the massive Baths of Caracalla are examples of ancient structures made from these concretes, many of which still stand.[19][2]
-The vast system of Roman aqueducts also made extensive use of hydraulic cement.
-[20] Roman concrete was rarely used on the outside of buildings.
-The normal technique was to use brick facing material as the formwork for an infill of mortar mixed with an aggregate of broken pieces of stone, brick, potsherds, recycled chunks of concrete, or other building rubble.[21]
+1 set under water, increasing its resistance to corrosion like rust.^[17] The material was called pozzolana from the town of Pozzuoli, west of Naples where volcanic ash was extracted.^[18] In the absence of pozzolanic ash, the Romans used powdered brick or pottery as a substitute and they may have used crushed tiles for this purpose before discovering natural sources near Rome.^[11] The huge dome of the Pantheon in Rome and the massive Baths of Caracalla are examples of ancient structures made from these concretes, many of which still stand.^[19] The vast system of Roman aqueducts also made extensive use of hydraulic cement.^[20] Roman concrete was rarely used on the outside of buildings.
+The normal technique was to use brick facing material as the formwork for an infill of mortar mixed with an aggregate of broken pieces of stone, brick, potsherds, recycled chunks of concrete, or other building rubble.^[21]